 Here are a few ways in which you might deal with such an attack.
 This can be a difficult attack to overcome.
 You must execute these maneuvers immediately.
 You do not have much time.

 Rear Headlock Escape Actions

-- Grasp the crook of your attackers elbow with both hands.
+- Grasp the crook of your attacker’s elbow with both hands.
 Drop your chin and raise your shoulder to limit the effect of the hold.
-Bend forward at the waist, pull down and inward on the opponent’s elbow, drop onto your knees and perform a forward shoulder role.
+Bend forward at the waist, yank down and inward on the opponent’s elbow, drop onto your knees and perform a forward shoulder roll.
 Upon completion of the roll ensure the roll cannot be sustained by the opponent and either strike or escape.
 The forward roll is normally done over the shoulder trapped under your opponent’s arm.